 Different campaign owners may have more than one goal for their door-to-door canvassing campaigns.

-First, the number one goal of the campaign owner can propel his or her own campaign.
-However, this goal can expand to supporting additional activities, such as gathering signatures for a petition that the campaign owner supports, or conducting a partial survey on the ground, or looking to place or distribute campaign signs and information.
+First, the number one goal of the campaign owner is to propel his or her own campaign.
+However, this goal can expand to supporting additional activities, such as gathering signatures for a petition that the campaign owner supports, conducting a partial survey on the ground, or looking to place or distribute campaign signs and information.

 Second, to cover more ground, a seasoned politician can separate from his canvassing team and meet with a different contingent of people.
 While his team performs door-to-door canvassing, a campaign owner can attend breakfasts, lunches, and dinners with prosperous and wealthy community leaders.

 Skilled politicians engage in this type of canvassing as part of their “grassroots” reach, while first-time candidates can schedule meetings with community leaders and set goals to meet with a certain number of leaders within a certain timeframe.
 For example, a new campaign owner can set a goal to meet with 100 leaders in 100 days.

 Surprisingly, the invitations of new campaign owners are very likely to be accepted.
 As a campaign owner, the candidate will meet with a variety of people who will share details about the community and the features that attract people to live there.

 It is important to note that as a candidate, you should not ask the community leaders for financial support or endorsement unless you know them well.
 In case the leader inquires how he or she can assist you with the campaign, you can either decide on the spot or delay your response until you have performed a background check (http://www.washingtonpost.com/wp-srv/aponline/19991030/aponline154125_000.htm).